JPLMLIA/Time-FED/mloc/forecasting/README.md

 * `-f` was omitted as the target forecasting distance is 3 hours, which is the default
 * `-c` was omitted as the desired cadence rate is the same as the resolution of the data, 5 minutes.
 Defaults to the resolution when not provided
-* `--select` (optionally shortened to `-no`) disables optimization of model selection and will attempt to apply all models for forecasting, if possible
+* `--select` (optionally shortened to `-s`) disables optimization of model selection and will attempt to apply all models for forecasting, if possible

 > I want to forecast r0 every 10 minutes up to 3 hours using only [SET] of models